linwatt/QAForCodio/.guides/content/Calabash-b773.md

 Calabash also utilizes third-party libraries called gems to communicate and/or interact with the native Android and iOS operating systems.

-Calabash has three distinct parts:
+Calabash has two distinct parts:
 1) **Feature Files** -  *The What*
 Where the plain English gherkin scenarios are written
 2) **Step_definition File** - *The How*